-This award was granted to Troy University to provide pre-service elementary education teachers with hands-on experience using Library of Congress resources.
-Participants conducted an oral history project and created a photo story using primary sources from the Library of Congress.
+Pre-service elementary education teachers conducted an oral history project and created a photo story using primary sources from the Library of Congress.
 They also designed an interdisciplinary lesson plan to be utilized in their field placement, incorporating their research and assessments of historical thinking.
 Lesson plans were submitted to Alabama Learning Exchange (ALEX) for publication on their website.

 Contact: Todd Stork

-This project built on the initiative that promoted an innovative pedagogical framework and infrastructure (seesites.google.com/site/beyondwords2point0/).
-This project used field-tested learning strategies and the power of interactive Web 2.0 technologies to promote inquiry-based, wise practice approaches for improving student outcomes through primary sources.
-This project introduced Teaching with Primary Sources Level I objectives and resources to social studies teachers from existing university partnership schools.
-Participating teachers were expected to inform their colleagues on the use of the digital primary sources from the Library of Congress.
+Using field-tested learning strategies and the power of interactive Web 2.0 technologies, the Beyond Words 2.0 project promoted inquiry-based, wise practice approaches for improving student outcomes through primary sources.
+Social studies teachers from partnership schools with The University of Alabama were introduced to Teaching with Primary Sources Level I objectives and resources.
+Participating teachers were expected to inform their colleagues on the use of primary sources from the Library of Congress.
 This project piloted procedures for offering asynchronous, online professional development centered on primary source instruction and support for teachers.

 Contact: Dr. Cory Callahan